 Your child can also get unlimited videos and telephone calls from Santa right up until Christmas Eve for £11.99.
 And for £31.99 this unlimited pass can last for 10 years – a great option for families with lots of siblings.

 What is it?
 A service which provides a variety of letters from Santa, that you can personalise in a number of different ways.

 How it works: Firstly, visit Santa’s Post Office.
 Click ‘order your letter’ and choose whether you want one letter or several, and then pick from one of 4 designs.
 We especially like the brown paper style, as it looks so official!
 Then you’ll choose from a variety of letter templates, including ones explaining the importance of giving at Christmas, the religious side of Christmas, and even speaking to children who are starting to question Santa’s existence.

-Here, you’ll also personalise with your little one’s name, their age, their hometown, the name of their best friend/pet, a present they’re hoping for, and pick your favourite sign-off message.
+Here, you’ll also personalise with your little one’s name, their age, the name of their best friend/pet/relative, a present they’re hoping for, and pick your favourite sign-off message.
 You can also say if they’ve been good or not.

 Once your personalisation is complete, you’ll head to the payment section of the website.
 Your letter will be sent off with a ‘genuine’ North Pole stamp, so it looks very official when it arrives, too…

 Last order date: In the UK order by Thursday 19th December for guaranteed Christmas delivery.
 It’s Tuesday 17th December for Ireland and Saturday 14th December elsewhere in Europe.